46. Willfulness Hurts Others and Yourself

 One day, my leader asked me, “Since taking over the watering work, how many newcomers have you let go of because of your irresponsibility?
 When you were abandoning them, did you seek the truth principles?”
 At the time, I had no idea what to tell her.
 Then she sent me a passage of God’s words: “There are many people who follow their own ideas no matter what they do, and consider things in highly simplistic terms, and do not seek the truth, either.
 There is a total absence of principle, and in their hearts they give no thought to how to act according to what God asks, or in a way that satisfies God, and they know only to mulishly follow their own will.
 God has no place in such people’s hearts.
 Some people say, ‘I only pray to God when I encounter difficulty, but still it doesn’t feel like this has any effect—so generally when things happen to me now I don’t pray to God, because praying to God is of no use.’
 God is utterly absent from the hearts of such people.
 They do not seek the truth no matter what they are doing at ordinary times; they only follow their own ideas.
 So are there principles to their actions?
 Definitely not.
 They see everything in simple terms.
 Even when people fellowship the truth principles to them, they are not able to accept them, because there have never been any principles to their actions, God has no place in their hearts, and there is no one but them in their hearts.
 They feel their intentions are good, that they are not committing evil, that they cannot be considered in violation of the truth, they think that acting according to their own intentions should be practicing the truth, that acting thus is submitting to God.
 In fact, they are not truly seeking or praying to God in this matter, but acting on impulse, according to their own zealous intentions, they are not performing their duty as God asks, they do not have a heart of submission to God, they are absent of this wish.
 This is the greatest mistake in people’s practice.
 If you believe in God yet He is not in your heart, are you not trying to deceive God?
 And what effect can such faith in God have?
 Just what can you gain?
 And what is the point of such faith in God?(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three).
 God’s words revealed my exact state and behavior.
 When I gave up on those new believers, I didn’t pray or seek the truth, or even discuss it with my leader.
 I just blindly acted on experience, thinking of some new believers we’d watered in the past who’d skipped gatherings for months and how we’d just let them go after failing to contact them.
 I thought that we should just do the same thing now when newcomers weren’t coming back.
 I even believed that I had a clear view of which ones weren’t truth-seekers and which ones were disbelievers, so I casually wrote them off and abandoned them.
 Even though I felt uneasy at times, I didn’t do any seeking.
 When my partner brought it up, I didn’t take her suggestion seriously and just did whatever I wanted.
 I treated my ideas like the truth principles, thinking I couldn’t be wrong.
 Wasn’t that arrogant and conceited?
 I thought nothing of other people, and I wasn’t holding God in my heart.
 I was much too willful!
 I judged whether new believers had genuine faith just by if they came to gatherings or not, thinking that if they didn’t show up for a while and I couldn’t get hold of them, we could let them go.
 In fact, that newcomers don’t attend gatherings doesn’t mean they are disbelievers.
 Determining which ones are true believers and which are disbelievers requires a real understanding of their situations—they have to be treated differently.
 Some of the ones who aren’t going to gatherings have reluctantly come along with family members who hope they’d become believers.
 But they don’t even believe in God’s existence, don’t enjoy reading His words or attending gatherings.
 Some are pursuing worldly things or fame or evil trends and aren’t remotely interested in following God and going to gatherings.
 They are averse to and resist any kind of fellowship on God’s words.
 These people are averse to the truth by nature, so they’re innately disbelievers.
 If they don’t want to attend gatherings, we can let go of them completely.
 However, some newcomers have good humanity and genuine faith in God, but don’t understand the truth or the significance of gatherings because they’re just starting out.
 They think they only need to acknowledge God in their hearts and that it doesn’t make a difference if they come to gatherings or not.
 So they don’t think much of it and just come when they feel like it.
 And some have actual difficulties and are unwilling to come because of conflicts between their work and gathering times.
 We need to give them loving help and support for their problems, use the truth to resolve their notions and difficulties and get them to understand God’s intention to save man.
 At the same time we should adjust the gathering times to suit them.
 But I wasn’t treating new believers according to their actual situations or being principled in my duty.
 I didn’t understand the truth, I just stubbornly did things my own way, treating some newcomers who weren’t coming to gatherings like disbelievers, and carelessly tossing them aside.

 God has done a lot of work behind the scenes, made many arrangements and paid an incredible price for every new believer who accepts His work in the last days.
 Brothers and sisters have patiently and lovingly shared the gospel with them many times.
 But without even seeking the principles, I’d casually written off some newcomers as people that God wouldn’t save.
 I really was unreasonably arrogant.
 It wasn’t their fault that they weren’t coming to gatherings, it was mine for not knowing what they were facing and not helping and supporting them as I should.
 I was even using the statement that “God wants the best of people, not just more people” as an excuse to give up on them.
-But what that really meant was that God’s kingdom needs people who have true faith and love the truth, and that God won’t save the disbelievers, evildoers and antichrists.
+But what that really meant was that God’s kingdom needs people who have true faith and love the truth, and that God won’t save the disbelievers, evil people, and antichrists.
 But I’d judged all those new believers who skipped gatherings as people that God wouldn’t save.
 I was misinterpreting God’s words.
 I didn’t provide any actual fellowship or help to them, or pay a price and fulfill my responsibilities.
 I also didn’t get an understanding of whether they really cared about the truth or not, or if they were true disbelievers, I just blindly wrote them off and abandoned them based on my own ideas.
 If my leader hadn’t pruned me, I don’t know how many more newcomers I would have hurt.
 I saw how hateful my behavior had been.
 I didn’t know the truth principles and hadn’t sought them, instead I’d just acted out of my satanic disposition.
 Those were transgressions!
 I knew if I didn’t repent and change, God would definitely spurn me.

 As a church leader, God’s intention is for me to water and support these brothers and sisters who are new to the faith, to help resolve their notions and problems so they can learn about His work and put roots down in the true way as soon as possible.
 But I did whatever I wanted and recklessly committed misdeeds.
 Not only was I blindly going my own way, but I was also leading others astray.
 As a result, my brothers and sisters were also arbitrarily abandoning new believers.
 I was doing evil.
 Seeing how serious the consequences of this were, I couldn’t help but feel scared and angry at myself.
 Why didn’t I pray to God or seek the truth principles at the time?
 Why didn’t I reach out to my leader, but just casually gave up on those who weren’t going to gatherings?
 What led me to act with such audacity?
 I prayed to God and then read a passage of God’s words: “If, in your heart, you truly understand the truth, then you will know how to practice the truth and submit to God, and will naturally embark on the path of pursuing the truth.
 If the path you walk is the right one, and in line with God’s intentions, then the work of the Holy Spirit will not leave you—in which case there will be less and less chance of you betraying God.
 Without the truth, it is easy to do evil, and you will do it despite yourself.
 For example, if you have an arrogant and conceited disposition, then being told not to oppose God makes no difference, you can’t help yourself, it is beyond your control.
 You would not do it on purpose; you would do it under the domination of your arrogant and conceited nature.
 Your arrogance and conceit would make you look down on God and see Him as being of no account; they would cause you to exalt yourself, constantly put yourself on display; they would make you scorn others, they would leave no one in your heart but yourself; they would rob you of God’s place in your heart, and ultimately cause you to sit in the place of God and demand that people submit to you, and make you venerate your own thoughts, ideas, and notions as the truth.
 So much evil is done by people under the dominance of their arrogant and conceited nature!(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Pursuing the Truth Can One Achieve a Change in Disposition).
 I’d read these words plenty of times, but it was only when I compared them with this experience that they really touched me.
 I hadn’t served as a church leader for very long and didn’t have any truth reality.
 There were many truth principles that I didn’t understand, yet I still thought really highly of myself, as if I understood everything.
 With new believers, I just wrote off all the ones who weren’t gathering as disbelievers, instead of treating them differently according to their actual situations.
 I was so self-righteous that I didn’t pray, seek or talk to my leader, or even take my partner’s advice.
 I was incredibly arrogant!
 In fact, there are lots of truth principles concerning how to treat new believers, like the principles of helping people with love, the principles of treating people fairly, and there are also truths about resolving the notions of newcomers, and so on.
 If I’d had a bit of a God-fearing heart and hadn’t been so arrogant and self-righteous, if I’d really considered these principles, I never would have been so pig-headed and disruptive to our work.
 I realized that living by my arrogant disposition meant I couldn’t help but do evil and resist God.
 I really hated myself, and felt that I truly deserved to be cursed by God.
 I swore that I had to seek the truth to resolve my arrogant disposition.